mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

 Connecting Through a Proxy Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is a little more tricky to windows slaves connected through a proxy.To do this you must modify the java arguments that are used to start the ``jenkins-slave`` process.
+It is a little more tricky to add Windows agents connected through a proxy.
+To do this you must modify the java arguments that are used to start the ``jenkins-slave`` process.
 Once the "Install as a Windows Service" has completed you should

 #.
 Find a directory on the machine such as ``C:\Jenkins``` or whatever
-   was configured in the slave config.
+   was configured in the agent config.
 #.
 Open the ``jenkins-slave.xml`` file
 #.
 Edit the tag and add ``-Dhttp.proxyHost=PROXYHOST``
    ``-Dhttp.proxyPort=PROXYPORT`` to the list